chris-fox/scripts-tools/Deploy Solutions/README.md

 1. Download or Clone this repo
 2. Install ArcGIS Pro 1.3
 3. Find the application shortcut “Python Command Prompt” that is now available under the ArcGIS program group.
 Run it as an administrator (You will likely need to run as an administrator, depending on where Pro was installed)
-4. Run the following commands from the command prompt:
+4. Run the following commands from the command prompt.
-  `conda install -c conda-forge ipywidgets`
-  `conda install -c esri arcgis=0.1`
 This information is documented as well in the [python api install and setup guide](https://developers.arcgis.com/python/guide/Install-and-set-up/)
+    - conda install -c conda-forge ipywidgets
+    - conda install -c esri arcgis=0.1
 5. Extract the contents of arcgis.zip and copy and paste all the contained files to overwrite the contents in the directory below:
 C:\Program Files\ArcGIS\Pro\bin\Python\envs\arcgispro-py3\lib\site-packages\arcgis
 Note: Users will not have to do step 4 when we release, we are just doing this because the beta version has bugs that have since been fixed by the dev team, so this is the latest code.
 6. Extract the contents of tools.zip.
 Open ArcGIS Pro and browse to the folder you extracted the toolbox and scrips tool to use the tools.

 #Using the tools#
-##Deploy Solutions##
+##Deploy Solutions Tool##
 This tool is used to clone an existing map or app into your organization.
 The organization or portal that is used as the target to clone the map or app is determined by the active portal in the current session of Pro.
 You can manage the active portal or sign-in/out of the portal in the upper-right corner of the application

 The tool looks for items (maps or apps) in the state & local try it live org with specific tags to determine what items can be cloned (We can modify this logic later as needed).
 To use the tool: